 It is important to keep in mind that the data itself is not being processed during this stage.
-You are simply identifying the Oracle objects whose definitions will be translated into a form so that the same objects can be created into DB2 on your iSeries system.
-The movement of the data that is contained in these objects is part of a later step.
-This step creates an empty database on DB2 that closely matches your Oracle database.
+You are simply identifying the source objects whose definitions will be translated into a form so that the same objects can be created into DB2 for i5/OS.
+The creating of the objects and the movement of the data that is contained in these objects is part of a later step.